What is granulomatous cheilitis?

 - Fissured or plicated (pleat-like effect) tongue in 20–40% of cases

-- Facial palsy (paralysis); intermittent, then possibly permanent and can be unilateral or bilateral, and partial or complete.
-It occurs in about 30% of cases.
+- Facial palsy; this can be intermittent, then possibly permanent and can be unilateral or bilateral, and partial or complete.
+It occurs in about 30% of cases of granulomatous cheilitis and indicates progression to orofacial granulomatosis.

 The diagnosis is often suspected clinically.
 Skin biopsy of the affected tissue shows characteristic histopathology, in which there are granulomas, i.e. a mixed inflammatory cell infiltration, in the dermis (the deeper layer of the skin).